Explore Our Diverse Range Of Offerings

 Major 5G Clients/Deployments: Vodafone UK (Open RAN with Samsung), Dish Network, Verizon Cloud RAN, Indian telcos

 Dell Technologies Inc. sells desktop computers, software, and accessories.
 The business creates, develops, produces, distributes, and supports information technology infrastructure, including mobile devices, laptops, desktops, storage devices, workstations, software, and cloud solutions.
 Dell Technologies has developed software-driven storage advancements that offer intelligent insights, security, and increased productivity for Indian organisations.
 The company is especially known for its innovation in cloud computing, data centre infrastructure, and cybersecurity, and is a key infrastructure partner in Vodafone UK's Open RAN rollout with Samsung, Wind River, and NEC -targeting 2,500 sites by 2027.
+In February 2026, Dell Technologies introduced the PowerEdge XR9700, an outdoor liquid-cooled server designed to support Cloud RAN, Open RAN and edge AI workloads.

 14. Microsoft Corporation